Intussusception is the telescoping of intestine into a neighbouring segment, most frequently seen in infants and young children.

 The management of intussusception involves initiating supportive therapies and reducing the invaginated bowel.
 Here we largely discuss ileocolic intussusception (the most common location in children).

 Children will often be fluid deplete at presentation and will require appropriate IV replacement.
-A nasogastric tube is may be needed.
-Analgesia should be given to offer symptomatic relief.
+A nasogastric tube may be needed.
+Analgesia should be given for symptomatic relief.

-Antibiotics may be given, particularly where there is concern regarding perforation, in line with local guidance.
+Antibiotics can be given, particularly where there is concern regarding perforation, in line with local guidance.